Hong Kong Focus

 Hong Kong is Asia’s World City

-- being ranked first in Asia and second globally in the IMD World Competitiveness Yearbook 2015;
+- Ranked 2nd in Asia and 5th globally in IMD World Competitiveness Yearbook 2020;

-- being ranked third globally after London and New York for its competitiveness in the Global Financial Centres Index in 2015;
+- Ranked 5th globally after Singapore for its competitiveness in the Global Financial Centres Index 2020;

 Hong Kong’s continued success is attributed to its liberal economic policies of free enterprise and trade implemented within a transparent legal environment, where the rule of law is upheld and the best international commercial and financial practices are observed.
 This is also safeguarded by the unique “One Country Two Systems” institutional arrangement, which grants Hong Kong a high degree of autonomy.